 Compositions, especially of volatile materials, preserve information about formation conditions, subsequent modification (both endogenic and exogenic), and volatile loss and exchange across the different giant-planet systems.
-Comparisons of diversity of mid-sized satellites within the Saturnian and Uranian systems, and comparisons between the two systems, illustrate dramatically with interpretation of observations.
+Comparisons of diversity of mid-sized satellites within the Saturnian and Uranian systems, and comparisons between the two systems, illustrate dramatically different possible evolutionary paths and driving factors behind them.
+Another important question is whether the Uranian satellites are the result of system formation processes similar to those at other giant planets or are related to other events.
+Understanding of the bulk composition of the satellites will better constrain their interior structures and evolution.
+Laboratory work will help with interpretation of observations.
 Understanding surface compositions and the processes that drive them are also a high priority, e.g., how solar energy affects surface processes and how volatile re-distribution is expressed.
 Contrasting bright-dark surfaces (at the global and local scale) on Iapetus are the direct result of insolation-driven volatile redistribution, which may also explain the evolution of Hyperion's unusual surface and may have operated at Callisto to erode the surface and form small-scale surface topography.